Sudoku

 Sudoku (/suːˈdoʊkuː, -ˈdɒk-, sə-/; 数独; originally called Number Place) is a logic-based, combinatorial number-placement puzzle.
-In classic Sudoku, the objective is to fill a 9 × 9 grid with digits so that each column, each row, and each of the nine 3 × 3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contains all of the digits from 1 to 9.
+In classic Sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contains all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which, for a well-posed puzzle, has a single solution.
+Although single-digit numbers are conventionally used as the nine symbols in the puzzle, the puzzle would be the same if other symbols were used, as no calculations are applied to the numbers when solving a conventional Sudoku puzzle.

 French newspapers featured similar puzzles in the 19th century, and the modern form of the puzzle first appeared in 1979 puzzle books by Dell Magazines under the name Number Place.
-However, the puzzle type only began to gain widespread popularity in 1986 when it was published by the Japanese puzzle company Nikoli under the name Sudoku, meaning "single number".
-In newspapers outside of Japan, it first appeared in The Conway Daily Sun (New Hampshire) in September 2004, and then The Times (London) in November 2004, both of which were thanks to the efforts of the Hong Kong judge Wayne Gould, who devised a computer program to rapidly produce unique puzzles.
+However, the puzzle type only began to gain widespread popularity in 1984 when it was published by the Japanese puzzle company Nikoli as "Suuji wa dokushin ni kagiru" (the numbers must be single), and in 1986 Maki Kaji (鍜治 真起, Kaji Maki), the president and co-founder of Nikoli, shortened the name to Sudoku, where "su" is number and "doku" is single.
+In newspapers outside of Japan, it first appeared in The Conway Daily Sun (of North Conway, New Hampshire) in September 2004, and then The Times (of London) in November 2004, both using puzzles generated by a computer program written by the former Hong Kong judge Wayne Gould, who had encountered the puzzles when visiting Tokyo.